MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-combine-shipments-on-a-single-invoice.md

 > [!NOTE]
 >  You will need to manually post the invoices if the **Post Invoices** check box was not selected on the batch job.

-## <a name="to-remove-open-sales-orders-after-combined-shipment-posting"></a>To remove open sales orders after combined shipment posting
+## To remove open sales orders after combined shipment posting

 When shipments are combined on an invoice and posted, a posted sales invoice is created for the invoiced lines.
 The **Quantity Invoiced** field on the originating blanket sales order or sales order is updated based on the invoiced quantity.